If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 Why HDR vs. 4K UHD is The Wrong Question to Ask

-In fact, its common!
+In fact, it’s common!

 4k UHD vs. HDR: Finding Which is Best for You